ImpressiveTaste/avr16eb32-stepper-drive-mplab-mcc/README.md

 ![EX GIF 1](./images/ex1.gif)

 This GIF shows the stepper motor hooked up to a function generator.
-The GIF also shows the LED and direction change made by the DIR pin being set.
+It also shows here the LED and direction change made by the DIR pin being set.

 ![EX GIF 2](./images/ex2.gif)